Chapter IV Aids for Necessary Living Expenses Required for Period during the Handling of Labor Incidents

 1. Unemployment benefit, Vocational training living allowances, or temporary work allowance prescribed in the Employment Insurance Act;

-2. njury or sickness benefit prescribed in the Labor Insurance Act or Labor Occupational Accident Insurance and Protection Act;
+2. Injury or sickness benefit prescribed in the Labor Insurance Act or Labor Occupational Accident Insurance and Protection Act;

 3. Living allowance or aids prescribed in the Act for Protecting Worker of Occupational Accidents;

-4. Temporary work allowance or living allowance for vocational training prescribed in the Employment Service Act;
+4. Living allowance for vocational training or temporary work allowance under the Employment Service Act.

 The application of the preceding article shall be submitted no later than 90 days from the date of job placement application referred to in Paragraph 1 or 2.